Spirielle/bug-stencil-getMismatchedPixels/readme.md

 We get error "Error: Image data size does not match width/height." even though both png are of the same size.

+If we set the clip to 600 x 600, there is no issue.